shaikatcse/EnergyPLANDomainKnowledgeEAStep1/InitializationResults/SPEA2WithoutTrackWithSI/WithoutRM/readme.txt

 	};

-read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI\WithoutRM" folder
+read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI\WithoutRM" folder.
+These population are withour ramdom inidividuals.

-mergeFUN_SSI: all Pareto front from 30 runs with SPEA2 with smart inililization
+mergeFUN_SSI_WSI: all Pareto front from 30 runs with SPEA2 with smart inililization